distantmagic/resonance/docs/pages/tutorials/how-to-setup-postfix-for-outgoing-emails/index.md

 ## The Goal

-Our final goal is to be able to send transactional emails from our server and still be able to both receive and send them through 3rd party service provider.
+Our final goal is to send transactional emails from our server and still be able to both receive and send them through 3rd party service provider.
 Let me explain.